DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 It seems she saw through his worries.
 While her bodyguard Fairin was fighting, for Jeanne facing Vanessa's trusted subordinates would be too dangerous.
-This is what Kay was wondering on whether he should say it or not.
+This is what Kai was wondering on whether he should say it or not.

 "Even if we got with ease on this floor, both me and my bodyguards will be able to defend ourself."